vin-ni/hover-on-touch/README.md

-# Hover on Touch 1.0
+# Hover on Touch 1.1

 This is a pure Javascript Plugin for an alternative hover function on mobile devices.
-It shows secondary information on »Taphold« and goes to a link on »Tap«.
+It shows secondary information on »**Taphold**« and goes to a link on »**Tap**«.

 Here's a demo for [touch devices](http://vinzenzaubry.com/demos/hoverontouch/).
 And here's a demo video for [desktops](http://vinzenzaubry.com/demos/hoverontouch/desktop).